muk-it/muk_docs/muk_rest/README.md

 # Restful API

 Enables a REST API for the Odoo server.
 The API has routes to authenticate and retrieve a token.
 Afterwards, a set of routes to interact with the server are provided.
+Further information about every route can be found [here](https://muk-it.github.io/muk_docs_rest/).

 ## Setup